ga4gh/ga4gh-schemas/doc/source/schemas/biometadata.rst

   :field term:
     Ontology term - the representation the id is pointing to.
   :type term: null|string
+  :field value:
+    Ontology value - In the case of using e.g. UnitOntology, the id/term represent a unit of measurement and this would be the measured value.
+  :type value: null|string
   :field sourceName:
     Ontology source name - the name of ontology from which the term is obtained e.g. 'Human Phenotype Ontology'